-The Essentials by Britax Allegiance head sensor has the lowest amount of G-forces recorded in its sensor out of all the seats in this review.
+The Britax Allegiance head sensor has the lowest amount of G-forces recorded in its sensor out of all the seats in this review.
 The Clek Foonf test result data has the least amount of G-forces in the chest sensor (both shown in green).

 Ease of Install - LATCH

 For testing ease of installation using LATCH, the Diono performed about average with a score of 7 of 10.

 The Diono anchors have a unique strap that Diono claims will assist in installation